 In addition under the CRISIL RE employee volunteering program CRISIL leverages itsworkforce as agents of change to drive environment conservation actions.
 Details of theoutcomes from these initiatives during 2017 are given in the Corporate SocialResponsibility Report published elsewhere in the Annual Report.

 Corporate Social Responsibility

 The Company has constituted a Corporate Social Responsibility (CSR) Committee inaccordance with Section 135 of the Companies Act 2013.
 The role of the committee is toreview the CSR Policy indicate activities to be undertaken by the Company towards CSR andformulate a transparent monitoring mechanism to ensure implementation of projects andactivities undertaken by the Company towards CSR.

 The CSR Policy of the Company and further details about the initiatives taken by theCompany on Corporate Social Responsibility during the year under review have been appendedas Annexure II to this Report.

 The Company has established a vigil mechanism for Directors and employees to reporttheir genuine concerns details of which have been given in the Corporate GovernanceReport annexed to this Report.

-As on December 31 2015 the Company had four Indian and seven overseas wholly ownedsubsidiaries.
-There has been no change in the number of subsidiaries or in the nature ofbusiness of the subsidiaries during the year under review.
-In accordance with Section129(3) of the Companies Act 2013 the Companyhas prepared a consolidated financial statement of the Company and all its subsidiarycompanies which is forming part of the Annual Report.
-A statement containing salientfeatures of the financial statements of thesubsidiary companies is also included in theAnnual Report.
+As on December 31 2017 the Company had one Indian and seven overseas wholly ownedsubsidiaries.
+In accordance with Section 129(3) of the Companies Act 2013 the Companyhas prepared a consolidated financial statement of the Company and all its subsidiarycompanies which is forming part of the Annual Report.
+A statement containing salientfeatures of the financial statements of the subsidiary companies is also included in theAnnual Report.

 The Company has no associate companies within the meaning of Section 2(6) of theCompanies Act 2013.